chandler37/immaculater_dart/README.md

 ## Is it any good?

-Not yet.
-The backend has no ability to merge just yet, for one thing, but much more testing is necessary before data loss is unlikely.
+More testing is necessary before data loss is unlikely.

-Authentication will change away from username plus password to JSON Web Tokens (JWTs) or something similar before 1.0.0.

 ## Staying up to date with Immaculater's protocol